Steve Ditko: Death

 Ditko was found unresponsive in his apartment in New York City on June 29, 2018.
 Police said he had died within the previous two days.
-He was pronounced dead at the age of 90, with the cause of death initially deemed as a result of a myocardial infarction, brought on by arteriosclerotic and hypertensive cardiovascular disease.
+He was pronounced dead at the age of 90, with the cause of death initially deemed as a result of a heart attack, brought on by arteriosclerotic and hypertensive cardiovascular disease.

 The final words of Ditko's last essay, published posthumously in Down Memory Lane in February 2019, quoted an "old toast": "Here's to those who wish me well, and those that don't can go to hell."

 In June 2021, Ditko's nephew Mark Ditko was interviewed and discussed his history with his uncle and his legacy, dispelling myths about him while also discussing his work with the Bottleworks Exhibition which houses a Steve Ditko Exhibition.
 He also shared rare photos among many other facts.

+Legacy

+In 2021, Steve Ditko's younger brother Patrick, executor of his estate, in cooperation with the estates of artistic colleagues Don Heck, Gene Colan and Don Rico filed a lawsuit to terminate and reclaim the copyrights for their characters from Marvel Comics under the justification of the Copyright Act of 1976.
+Marvel countersued the litigants citing the same law since the creations were made under work for hire contracts, the company had full ownership.
+While the other participants settled in June 2023, the Ditko estate persisted until December 8, 2023.
+Although the settlements are confidential, Marvel's full ownership of the copyrights was secured for undisclosed sums to the creators.

+In June 2022, a mural was completed in Ditko's hometown.
+Approved by Marvel Comics, and featuring his two most well-known characters (Spider-Man and Dr. Strange), the outline of the artwork was printed upon large white sheets of durable material.
+Community members painted upon the sheets during the winter and spring months, and then they were attached to a 28-foot tall wall.

+Ditko was honored as a Disney Legend for his contributions to Marvel, and by extension the Walt Disney Company, at the 2024 D23 Expo.

+Artistic style

+Ditko preferred to introduce characters before giving them a proper origin story (which he called "legends"), believing that a character should first be proven worthy of having their origins told.
+For example, Doctor Strange first appeared abruptly in Strange Tales #110 before his origin was revealed in issue #115, which Stan Lee attributed to the pair forgetting to tell but was in fact intentional.